hollyLewis999/NestAware/README.md

 <img src="logo.svg" alt="Logo" width="200"/>

-# NESTAWARE
-##Yellow-Billed Hornbill Thermal Management and Monitoring System
+## Yellow-Billed Hornbill Thermal Management and Monitoring System

 ## Overview
 This project aimed to develop a thermal management and monitoring system for Yellow-Billed Hornbills nests.
 The readme provides an overview of the project, contributors, and key achievements.